NeuroDataDesign/LIDS/README.md

 ```
 source activate <NAME OF ENV>

-python -m ipykernel install --user --name <NAME OF ENV> --display-name "DISPLAY NAME OF YOUR CHOICE"
+python -m ipykernel install --user --name <NAME OF ENV> --display-name "<DISPLAY NAME OF YOUR CHOICE>"
 ```